Kingdom of Khotan: Foundation legend and origins

+Languages

+Initially Gandhārī written in Kharosthi served as official language of Khotan, until 5th century AD, with Khotanese appearing in the written records from 6th century onwards.
+Surviving documents from Khotan of later centuries indicate that the people of Khotan spoke the Saka language, an Eastern Iranian language that was closely related to the Sogdian language (of Sogdiana); as an Indo-European language, Saka was more distantly related to the Tocharian languages (also known as Agnean-Kuchean) spoken in adjoining areas of the Tarim Basin.
+It also shared areal features with Tocharian.

-The various manuscripts found in the regions surrounding Khotan come from various time periods, ranging from the fifth to the tenth centuries.
+The various Khotanese manuscripts found in the areas surrounding Khotan come from various time periods, ranging from the fifth to the tenth centuries.
+Khotanese was written using the Brahmi script.
 The language used in these manuscripts, although seemingly different, are written in Khotanese with variations in their styles.
 The history of the Khotanese language has three main periods: Old Khotanese, Middle Khotanese, and Late Khotanese.
 The first period was active in the fifth and sixth centuries, middle was during the seventh and eighth centuries, with the late being used in the ninth and tenth centuries.